ooh-ooh/rongliangduan/README.md

 ### Hi there 👋

-I'm a software engineer @biztrology remote work in Xi'an and Shangluo, Shaanxi, China
+I'm a software engineer @biztrology, work on [Lokobee](https://lokobee.com/) Backend,  remote in Xi'an and Shangluo, Shaanxi, China

 📫 How to reach me: